MicrosoftDocs/minecraft-creator/creator/Documents/ContributorGuide.md

 You’ll need to upload your images to the "minecraft-creator/creator/images" folder in the repo, and then reference them appropriately in the article.
 Images will automatically show up at full-size, which means large images will fill the entire width of the article.
 We recommend pre-sizing your images before uploading them.
 The recommended width is between 600 and 700 pixels, though you should size up or down if it’s a dense screenshot or a fraction of a screenshot, respectively.

- Important
+ >[!IMPORTANT]

-You can only upload images to your forked repo before merging.
+ >You can only upload images to your forked repo before merging.
 So if you plan on adding images to an article, you'll need to use Visual Studio Code to add the images to your fork's "images" folder first or make sure you've done the following in a web browser:

 1. Forked the MicrosoftDocs/minecraft-creator repo.
 2. Edited the article in your fork.